What if I’ve never done yoga?

 Tell the teacher before class.
 During class, if any instruction doesn’t feel right, skip it.
 Don’t push yourself to the point of pain.
 And remember, whether you have an injury or not, if you feel you need to rest, you can always rest at any time.

 What can I expect to feel after yoga?

-You may feel some soreness, especially after your first few classes.
+You may feel some soreness from working new muscles, especially after your first few classes.
 You may also be dehydrated.
-Make sure to drink lots of water or coconut juice (available at the studios).
-And don’t be alarmed if you notice an unexpected sensation of physical and mental well-being and find yourself spontaneously smiling.
+Make sure to drink lots of water or coconut water to stay hydrated.
+Don’t be alarmed if you notice an unexpected sensation of physical and mental well-being and find yourself spontaneously smiling.
 This is normal.
-Remain calm.
-Enjoy.
-And then come back and do more yoga.
+Remain calm and enjoy – then come back and do more yoga.

 Is heated yoga safe to do if I am pregnant?